 Prior to entering the filter circuit, the audio signal passes through a clone of the CP3 mixer.
 This is true even in the 1U wide version of the module which only has the one input socket.
 The original CP3 module had two outputs, an inverted output and a non inverted output.
 Apart from the change in phase the two outputs sounded different when the input signal was particularly loud.
 The Oakley DLF has a front panel switch to select which of the input stage's outputs go on to the filter circuit.
 The DLF's input stage will start to clip at around +/-4V, but keeping the signal below this will ensure that the filter receives a clean signal.

 The discrete low pass filter circuitry is also liable to distort when driven hard but does so in a less aggressive manner than the mixer.
 The DLF's drive control alters the input signal level so the filter will operate from clean to heavily overdriven.
 With variations in input level and drive level it is possible to utilise the overdrive characteristics of only the input stage, only the filter, or both for a really heavy sound.

 The filter will self oscillate at high resonance.
 However, like the original module, the filter won't self oscillate below 100Hz.
 When the filter's cut-off frequency is swept at high resonance this limited resonance at low frequencies gives the filter a powerful sound.

-The recommended panel design for the Filter Core 1U wide module.
+The suggested panel design for the Filter Core 1U wide module.